MATH 21A (SECTION 001), Summer Session I, 1130 Hart, 8-9:40 MTWR

 AND BE PREPARED TO SHOW IT TO KOUBA OR THE TEACHING ASSISTANT !!

-TYPES OF QUESTIONS FOR THE FINAL EXAM FOR SUMMER 2006 (THIS IS SUBJECT TO UNANNOUNCED CHANGES.).
+TYPES OF QUESTIONS FOR THE FINAL EXAM FOR FALL 2016 (THIS IS SUBJECT TO UNANNOUNCED CHANGES.).

 HERE ARE SOME RULES FOR THE FINAL EXAM.

-- 0.)
+- 1.)
 IT IS A VIOLATION OF THE UNIVERSITY HONOR CODE TO, IN ANY WAY, ASSIST ANOTHER PERSON IN THE COMPLETION OF THIS EXAM.
+IT IS A VIOLATION OF THE UNIVERSITY HONOR CODE TO HAVE ANOTHER STUDENT TAKE AN EXAM FOR YOU.
 PLEASE KEEP YOUR OWN WORK COVERED UP AS MUCH AS POSSIBLE DURING THE EXAM SO THAT OTHERS WILL NOT BE TEMPTED OR DISTRACTED.
 THANK YOU FOR YOUR COOPERATION.

-- 2.)
-You will be graded on proper use of limit notation.
+- 4.)
+You will be graded on proper use of limit and derivative notation.

-- 5.)
+- 6.)
 Read directions to each problem carefully.
 Show all work for full credit.
-In most cases, a correct answer with no supporting work will NOT receive full credit.
+In most cases, a correct answer with no supporting work will receive little or no credit.
 What you write down and how you write it are the most important means of your getting a good score on this exam.
 Neatness and organization are also important.

 ####################################################################